kziovas/personal-resume-flask-website/README.md

 # personal-resume-flask-website
 A personal resume website build with Flask and Jinja.
-Various other tools were used and are listed in below.
+All other tools used are also listed below.